KGFLeiden/leiden-guidelines/docs/resources/leiden-guidelines-arabic.md

 # Leiden Guidelines PDF (Arabic)

 The Leiden Guidelines are now available in Arabic.
-Thanks to the efforts of translator Osamah Fayyadh, the translation renders the Guidelines more accessible to scholars and practitioners in Arabic-speaking communities worldwide.
+Thanks to the efforts of translator Mr Osamah Fayyadh, the translation renders the Guidelines more accessible to scholars and practitioners in Arabic-speaking communities worldwide.
 The Leiden Guidelines' Arabic Translation may be downloaded in PDF format here:

 [Leiden Guidelines (Arabic)]([updated AR] Leiden Guidelines on the Use of DDE in ICCTs_20220404_ara-IQ.pdf){:target="_blank" .md-button }